code-for-india/procurement-spyder/README.md

 Following steps are only needed one time

-  1. npm install
-  2. bower install
-  3. virtualenv venv
+  1. virtualenv venv
-  4. source venv/bin/activate
+  2. source venv/bin/activate
-  5. pip install -r requirements.pip
+  3. pip install -r requirements.pip

 ### Run gulp to watch and compile Sass